 Conversion using NCO

-The scenario starts when a message is submitted by NCA[NCTS-P4/ECS-P2] to an NA “To Be” according to the “Legacy” specifications (message structure and message formatting).
-This means that the message shall be converted (Upgraded) by NA “To Be” as per Technical Conversion Specifications using the NCO following the reception of the message from the Common Domain [Seq.
+The scenario starts when a message is submitted by an NCA[NCTS-P4/ECS-P2] to an NA “To Be” according to the “Legacy” specifications (message structure and message formatting).
+This means that the message shall be converted (Upgraded) by the NA “To Be” as per Technical Conversion Specifications using the NCO following the reception of the message from the Common Domain [Seq.
 1].
-In this scenario is assumed that upgrade conversion is performed successfully.
+In this scenario, it is assumed that upgrade conversion is performed successfully.
 Please note that the conversion of messages (IE501B.edifact to IE501C.xml) is a national issue however must be performed as per Technical Conversion Specifications.

 Following conversion of message (Downgrade from IE501B to IE501C), the NA “To Be” might identify errors at the following levels and for which error handling is defined per case as illustrated in Figure 19: